 - Individuals must be at least 16 years old

 - A director can also be a shareholder or the company secretary

 - The company auditor cannot be a director

 - An undischarged bankrupt cannot be a company director

 - Any person who has been disqualified as a company director cannot be appointed to any other company whilst their ban is still in place

 Is there a minimum age requirement to be a company director ?

 A minimum age requirement of 16 was introduced in October 2008 under the Companies Act 2006.

 Can a company director also be a shareholder?

 UK company law permits private limited companies to be registered with only one director, who may also be a shareholder.
-It is, therefore, possible to set up and run a company on your own by assuming both positions.
+It is, therefore, possible to set up and run a company on your own as the only shareholder and director.